Bengal in favour of abolishing no detention policy for classes 5 to 10

 U'khand, West Bengal By-elections on 25th Nov, results on 28th Nov

-Abolishing the no-detention policy, the West Bengal government had on Thursday decided to bring back the 'pass- fail' system in classes 5 and 8 from the next academic session.
+Abolishing the no-detention policy, the West Bengal government had on Thursday decided to bring back the 'pass-fail' system in classes 5 and 8 from the next academic session.

 Students will have to take exams for promotion to classes 6 and 9, the minister said.